ohadgk/ionic2-meteor-starter/README.md

 # ionic2-meteor-starter

-*Ionic2 is in alpha, angular2 is in beta and this package will use meteor 1.3 eventually, which is also in beta.
+*Ionic2 & angular2 is in beta and this package will use meteor 1.3 eventually, which is also in beta.
 Everything is very basic and future to change.
 But this is a very good point to start development using this frameworks, when those frameworks will be ready you can already have the code of your project ready for them.*

 This package bundles ionic2 and meteor.
 It adds to an ionic2 project meteor abilities.